Component Parts & Assembly

 To access the wiper motor or expose the locking mechanism we need to remove the boot lining, to do this we need to remove the plastic moulding by the boot lock first.

-There are three stud heads A approx 1 cm in dia. the heads ease out of the body, having withdrawn the stud , which can be stiff to move, the plastic moulding will come away from the bottom of the door.
+approx 1 cm in diameter. the heads ease out of the body, having withdrawn the stud , which can be stiff to move, the plastic moulding will come away from the bottom of the door.

 Noisy /loose tailgate lining.

 Although John left with his boot lock working like new, the lock did jam again, luckily John had not replaced the plastic scuff plate and so no further damage was done, he did manage to re-open it using the technique explained on this page and made further adjustments to the locking plate fixed to the cross member rear of the boot space, this appears to have resolved the problem again.
-Only time will tell if it cures the problem long term, either way as a precaution don't be in a rush to fit the new scuff pate, ensure that the lock is working correctly first.
+Only time will tell if it cures the problem long term, either way as a precaution do not be in a rush to fit the new scuff pate, ensure that the lock is working correctly first.

 Finding a cure is one thing finding the cause is quite another!